The Physical Environment

 Geologically, the district is mainly composed of igneous and metamorphic rocks of Pre-Cambrian age either exposed at the surface or covered with a thin mantle of residual and transported soils.
 The rock formation in the district falls into two groups, charnockite series and granite genesis and gneissic granite.
 A fairly wide area of the district consists of charnokites series of rocks, particularly along the southeastern borders of Yelandur and Biligirirangana hills and also at the western border near Hangod in Hunsur Taluk.
 The intervening ground consists of granitic genesis with thin beds, lenses and elongated runs of various hornblendic rocks, pyroxenites and durities containing chromate and magnesite.
 Dolerites are in large numbers to the west of Hunsur and Gundlupet taluks.

-The Sargur schist belt in H. D. Kote taluk extends from Sargur to Mysore city for about 40 km.
+The Sargur schist belt in H. D. Kote taluk extends from Sargur to Mysuru city for about 40 km.
 This belt was named as Sargur series.
 The series comprise of a complex series of metasediments and basic igneous rocks.
-The garnets illuminate gneiss and the associated norites occurring as patches within the genesis of southern Mysore represent the remnants of the older khondalite - charnockite system.
+The garnets illuminate gneiss and the associated norites occurring as patches within the genesis of southern Mysuru represent the remnants of the older khondalite - charnockite system.

 The between Bettadabidu and Doddakanya is essentially a flat lying genesis terrain with numerous enclaves of meta-sedimentary units consisting of quartzites, pelitic schists, crystalliner limestone, cal-silicates and ferruginous quartzites into which the ultramafic and the basic rocks have been emplaced.
 The enclaves of the schistose units vary in size from just maple units to whole hill ranges, for example, the Konnainabetta ranges.

-Generally, the following four seasons are applicable to Mysore district.
+Generally, the following four seasons are applicable to Mysuru district.

 1. Cold Weather Season